CGarces/test_restservices/README.md

 MySQL was used to store the data.
 It's a well documented DDBB in order to work with java JPA and setup a docker image.

+The services can be deployed as Docker containers.
+To simplify the build process JIB is used, it allows to generate the containers without needing a separate Docker file.